 - Recognize the principle and limitations of public health screening programs

-In addition, the EPI practicum should engage the student in activities that require use of at least two of the following Cross Cutting Core Competencies for Public Health Professionals:
+In addition, the epidemiology practicum should engage the student in activities that require use of at least two of the following Cross Cutting Core Competencies for Public Health Professionals:

 - Analytic/Assessment Skills

 - Communication Skills

 - Leadership and Systems Thinking Skills